abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation**:

 This is a **false-positive** alert.
-XSLT transformation is not possible on .NET Core or .NET 5 or later.
+XSLT transformation is not possible on .NET 5 or later.

 ### Application Error Disclosure [Risk: Low] — False Positive